35 Similes for Slow – As Slow as a Snail

 Meaning: A lazy river moves gently and slowly, and this simile is used to describe a relaxed, unhurried pace.

-• Example Sentence 1: “The afternoon passed as slow as a lazy river, with nothing urgent on my to-do list.”
+• “The afternoon passed as slowly as a lazy river, with nothing urgent on my to-do list.”

-• Example Sentence 2: “His writing style is as slow as a lazy river, taking time to build the plot.”
+• “His writing style is as slow as a lazy river, taking time to build the plot.”

 Other Ways to Say: